npcooley/Pseudogenes/README.md

 in bacterial genomes are bonafide genes**.
 The data present in this repo are mostly lightweight summary tables capable of fitting within github size restrictions, while the large scale data analysis results will be deposited on zenodo.
+Some summary data that pulls form these tables will also be placed on zenodo as it exceeded github file size limits

-Pseudogenes can represent at least three separate phenomena in assembled genomes, 1) recent evolutionary changes that can serve as an observational marker of how pressure is affecting functions and tools within a genome, 2) an error introduced into an assembly via error modes inherent to the sequencing platform or the assembly process, or 3) an
+Pseudogenes can represent one of at least three separate phenomena in assembled genomes, 1) recent evolutionary changes that can serve as an observational marker of how pressure is affecting functions and tools within a genome, 2) an error introduced into an assembly via error modes inherent to the sequencing platform or the assembly process, or 3) an